Kodaira-Spencer Anomalies with Stora-Zumino Method

+which sends $p$-forms of ghost number $g$ into $(p+1)$-forms of ghost number $g-1$.
 It acts on monomials generated by the $c$'s by replacing a $c^i$ with $\diff z^i + \mu^i$.
 So, $\ell^N$ vanishes on polynomials of ghost number less than $N$.
-Moreover, $\ell$ satifies\footnote{The existence of such an operator is a features of all the topological theories in the \textsc{brst} setting.
+Moreover, $\ell$ satisfies\footnote{The existence of such an operator is a feature of all the topological theories in the \textsc{brst} setting.
 For example, in the three-dimensional Chern-Simons theory, one can consider \cite{Imbimbo:2009dy} (see footnote \ref{NoteCS}): }

-The last property is obvious, since $\ell$ does not act on $\diff z^i$, $\diff z^{\hi}$ and on the derivatives; the second property follows by explicit evaluation, and it holds on $\mu^i$ if the Kodaira-Spencer equation is assumed:
+The latter property is obvious, since $\ell$ does not act on $\diff z^i$, $\diff z^{\hi}$ and on the derivatives; the former property follows by explicit evaluation, and it holds on $\mu^i$ if the Kodaira-Spencer equation is assumed: